noumanaziz7241/Pump-Failure-Prediction/README.md

 #  Pump Failure Prediction Project Setup Guide

 This guide provides the necessary steps to set up and run the Pump Failure Prediction project.
 Follow the instructions below to ensure a smooth setup process.

+## About this Project

+The primary goal of this project is to identify industrial pump failures in real-world conditions.
+I employed several machine learning models to determine whether an industrial pump is experiencing a failure or operating normally.

 ## Prerequisites